 - Unsafe equipment and unqualified, fatigued, or impaired drivers are among the leading causative factors in commercial vehicle fatalities.
-During FY 2023 Texas anticipates conducting 423,00 roadside inspections using both department personnel and certified inspectors form our non-funded sub-recipient agencies. - Unsafe driving behaviors also contribute to the high CMV fatality crash rate in Texas.
-The state anticipates conducting 14,600 roadside inspections in FY 2023 that are precipitated by a traffic violation such as speeding, following too closely, changing lanes in an unsafe manner or use of a radar detector.
+During FY 2024 Texas anticipates conducting 425,00 roadside inspections using both department personnel and certified inspectors form our non-funded sub-recipient agencies. - Unsafe driving behaviors also contribute to the high CMV fatality crash rate in Texas.
+The state anticipates conducting 12,600 roadside inspections in FY 2024 that are precipitated by a traffic violation such as speeding, following too closely, changing lanes in an unsafe manner or use of a radar detector.
 These efforts will occur statewide, but special emphasis will be placed on identifying these violations on high crash corridors such as IH35. - Carriers that routinely violate safety regulations for any reason contribute to the overall CMV fatality crash rate.
-In FY 2023 Texas anticipates conducting a minimum of 16 Compliance Review Investigations targeting unsafe carriers and a minimum of 2,750 New Entrant Safety Audits to ensure that new carriers are compliant with safety regulations. - Overall manpower constraints and competing priorities for the use of certified commissioned personnel are limiting factors the state's overall safety plan.
+In FY 2024 Texas anticipates conducting a minimum of 16 Compliance Review Investigations targeting unsafe carriers and a minimum of 2,750 New Entrant Safety Audits to ensure that new carriers are compliant with safety regulations. - Overall manpower constraints and competing priorities for the use of certified commissioned personnel are limiting factors the state's overall safety plan.
 The state has invested extensively in automated pre-screening technologies to ensure that we are using our available inspector resources effectively.
-The state will continue this investment in FY 2023 and beyond using a combination of state funds and grant funds obtained through Innovative Technology Deployment Grants. - Ensuring that vehicles and drivers that enter the state from Mexico are safe and qualified is a key factor in our crash reduction efforts.
-To that end, Texas anticipates conducting a minimum of 138,500 inspections on vehicles and drivers in international commerce during FY 2023. - Interstate Highway 35 traverses the length of the state from north to south and crashes on this route are a major contributor to Texas's status as a top 10 CMV fatality state.
-The state will endeavor to reduce the fatality crash rate on IH-35 by 1% during FY 2023.
+The state will continue this investment in FY 2024 and beyond using a combination of state funds and grant funds obtained through Innovative Technology Deployment Grants. - Ensuring that vehicles and drivers that enter the state from Mexico are safe and qualified is a key factor in our crash reduction efforts.
+To that end, Texas anticipates conducting a minimum of 140,500 inspections on vehicles and drivers in international commerce during FY 2024. - Interstate Highway 35 traverses the length of the state from north to south and crashes on this route are a major contributor to Texas's status as a top 10 CMV fatality state.
+The state will endeavor to reduce the fatality crash rate on IH-35 by 1% during FY 2024.
 To this end, we will conduct a minimum of 12 operations targeting unsafe commercial vehicles, drivers, and driving behaviors during the year.

 With the additional funds made available thorugh BIL the Department is making a concerted effort to increase staffing levels.
-In both the FY 2022 and FY 2023 grant periods the Department intends to increase staffing by adding ten (10) additional commissioned CVE troopers, ten (10) additional non-commissioned inspectors and ten (10) additional CR/NESA Investigator positions.
+In both the FY 2022 and FY 2023 grant periods the Department increased staffing by adding ten (10) additional commissioned CVE troopers, ten (10) additional non-commissioned inspectors and ten (10) additional CR/NESA Investigator positions.
 This additional staffing should allow the Department to increase our roadside inspection numbers as well as our carrier contacts toward the goal of reducing the state's CMV crash rate.
 These positions will be added strategically in areas with high CMV crash rates and high New Entrant populations.
 Many of the commissioned positions will be located on or near the IH-35 corridor allowing for additional patorl on the state's busiest highway.
 The investigators will be located primarily in the Houston and Dallas/Fort Worth Metroplex areas where the state is seeing the most rapid growth in new entrant motor carriers.
+Foing forward in in FY 2024 - 2026 the State will continue to increase staffing levels, but likely at a more moderate pace as we attempt to fill and train all positions added in previous grant years.